nerve-sparks/iris_android/Readme.md

 - Privacy-Focused: All data is processed securely on your device.
 - Expandable Models: Download external GGUF models from Hugging Face.
 - Open Source: Fully transparent development.
-- Customizable Parameters: n_threads can be adjusted to optimize performance based on device capabilities.
+- Customizable Parameters: n_threads, top_k, top_p, and temperature can be adjusted to optimize performance and behavior based on device capabilities and desired output.
 - Text To Speech: Support for Text-to-Speech functionality.
 - Speech To Text: Support for Speech-to-Text functionality.
 - Default Model Selection: Set a default model to load automatically on startup.